pagantis/woocommerce/Documentation/configuration.md

 ## :clipboard: Advanced configuration:
 The module has many configuration options you can set, but we recommend use it as is.

-If you want to manage it, you have a way to update the values via HTTP, you only need to make a post to:
+If you want to manage it, you have 2 ways to update the values [using database](./configuration.md#edit-using-database) or [via HTTP](./configuration.md#edit-using-postman), see below.

-<strong>{your-domain-url}/?rest_route=/pagantis/v1/configController/{your-secret-key}</strong>

-Sending in the form data the key of the config you want to change and the new value.

 Here you have a complete list of configurations you can change and it's explanation.